Press Releases

 And with “Color of Threads” already set to screen in three film festivals, and with the possibility of international screenings, the story of healing that Henderson started writing years ago is reaching a broader audience.

-Those in the Walla Walla, Washington, area can catch the film on July 6 at the Gesa Powerhouse Theater, while viewers near Albuquerque, New Mexico and Seattle, Washington will get their chances in September.
+Viewers near Albuquerque, New Mexico, and Seattle, Washington, will have a chance to watch the film this September.
 And Webster has teased more potential screening announcements in the near future.

 For Muñoz, it’s important that this film reach beyond the church community.
 “It’s a message of healing, and it’s not Adventist-specific,” he said.
 “It speaks to all walks of life, and we want to share it.”